Qing dynasty: Reform, revolution, collapse

 The defeat by Japan in 1895 created a sense of crisis which the failure of the 1898 reforms and the disasters of 1900 only exacerbated.
-Cixi in 1901 moved to mollify the foreign community, called for reform proposals, and initiated a set of "New Policies", also known as the "Late Qing Reform".
-Over the next few years the reforms included the restructuring of the national education, judicial, and fiscal systems, the most dramatic of which was the abolition of the imperial examinations in 1905.
+Cixi in 1901 moved to mollify the foreign community, called for reform proposals, and initiated the Late Qing reforms.
+Over the next few years the reforms included the restructuring of the national education, judicial, and fiscal systems, the most dramatic of which was the abolition of the imperial examination system in 1905.
 The court directed a constitution to be drafted, and provincial elections were held, the first in China's history.
-Sun Yat-sen and revolutionaries debated reform officials and constitutional monarchists such as Kang Youwei and Liang Qichao over how to transform the Manchu Empire into a modern Han Chinese nation.
+Sun Yat-sen and revolutionaries debated reform officials and constitutional monarchists such as Kang Youwei and Liang Qichao over how to transform the Manchu-ruled empire into a modernised Han Chinese state.

-The Guangxu Emperor died on 14 November 1908 and Cixi died the following day.
-Rumors held that she or Yuan Shikai ordered trusted eunuchs to poison the Guangxu Emperor, and an autopsy conducted nearly a century later confirmed lethal levels of arsenic in his corpse.
+The Guangxu Emperor died on 14 November 1908, and Cixi died the following day.
 Puyi, the oldest son of Zaifeng, Prince Chun, and nephew to the childless Guangxu Emperor, was appointed successor at the age of two, leaving Zaifeng with the regency.
 Zaifeng forced Yuan Shikai to resign.
-In April 1911 Zaifeng created a cabinet known as "The Royal Cabinet" because among the thirteen cabinet members, five were members of the imperial family or Aisin-Gioro relatives.
+The Qing dynasty became a constitutional monarchy on 8 May 1911, when Zaifeng created a "responsible cabinet" led by Yikuang, Prince Qing.
+However, it became known as the "royal cabinet", as five of its thirteen members, were part of or related to the royal family.

-The Wuchang Uprising of 10 October 1911 set off a series of uprisings.
-By November, 14 of the 15 provinces had rejected Qing rule.
+The Wuchang Uprising on 10 October 1911 set off a series of uprisings.
+By November, 14 of the 22 provinces had rejected Qing rule.
 This led to the creation of the Republic of China, in Nanjing on 1 January 1912, with Sun Yat-sen as its provisional head.
 Seeing a desperate situation, the Qing court brought Yuan Shikai back to power.
 His Beiyang Army crushed the revolutionaries in Wuhan at the Battle of Yangxia.
 After taking the position of Prime Minister he created his own cabinet, with the support of Empress Dowager Longyu.
 However, Yuan Shikai decided to cooperate with Sun Yat-sen's revolutionaries to overthrow the Qing dynasty.

 On 12 February 1912, Longyu issued the abdication of the child emperor Puyi leading to the fall of the Qing dynasty under the pressure of Yuan Shikai's Beiyang army despite objections from conservatives and royalist reformers.
-This brought an end to over 2,000 years of Imperial China and nearly 268 years of ruling China by the Manchu people, and began a period of instability.
-In July 1917, there was an abortive attempt to restore the Qing dynasty led by Zhang Xun.
+This brought an end to over 2,000 years imperial governance in China, and began a period of instability.
+In July 1917, there was an abortive attempt to restore the Qing led by Zhang Xun.
 Puyi was allowed to live in the Forbidden City after his abdication until 1924, when he moved to the Japanese concession in Tianjin.
 The Empire of Japan invaded Northeast China and founded Manchukuo there in 1932, with Puyi as its emperor.
 After the invasion of Northeast China to fight Japan by the Soviet Union, Manchukuo fell in 1945.